 Simply contact our office for an appointment, we will book you in to meet with our surveyor.

-No, our quotes are free.
+Absolutely not, our quotes are free.

 We have a number of payment options available to you.
 You can pay 50% deposit with the balance of payment on completion of fitting.
 You can pay by Bank Transfer, cheque, card payment or of course cash.
 We are sorry we do not accept American Express payments.